 Yes/No If yes, then give details of the mechanism in brief Permanent workers Yes We have a well-defined grievance redressal mechanism in place.
-The grievance redressal Other than Permanent workers Yes policy outlines the procedure, responsibilities and time lines for addressing the concerns/complaints.
-The policy is applicable for all employees and workers including the third-party Permanent employees Yes - complaints.
-The policy is applicable for all employees and workers including the third workers deployed at company's premises.
-We encourage our employees and work Other than Permanent employees Yes report any unethical incident or behaviour and ensure conformity with our non-reta principle, which is mentioned in our Code of Conduct.
-Appropriate records are maint in accordance with the policy.
+The grievance redressal Other than Permanent workers Yes policy outlines the procedure, responsibilities and time lines for addressing the concerns, complaints.
+The policy is applicable for all employees and workers including the third-party Permanent employees Yes workers deployed at company's premises.
+We encourage our employees and workers Other than Permanent employees Yes report any unethical incident or behaviour and ensure conformity with our non-retaliation principle, which is mentioned in our Code of Conduct.
+Appropriate records are maintained in accordance with the policy.
 We have also constituted Works Committee at our manufacturing facilities that are unionised to discuss and address the issues related to working conditions and benefits concerning employees and workers.
 This committee meets periodically to discuss matters, which are documented, and action points are defined with specific roles and responsibilities.